Skip to main content

 Is there insurance coverage for inpatient and outpatient treatment?

 Many extended healthcare insurance policies have allotments for mental health treatment.
-However, these differ greatly from one policy to another.
+However, these differ significantly from one policy to another.
 It’s always best to check directly with your insurance provider to understand your coverage.
-Also, there are government-funded programs that have no costs for the client.
+Also, there are government-funded programs with no cost to the client.